 Facebook Ad Tactic #2: Promote Restaurant Entertainment

 Does your restaurant have live music entertainment on Fridays and Saturdays?
 Use Facebook ads to promote your entertainment to people that you know are highly likely to be interested.
 For example, if you are an Irish pub, and you have an Irish band, target these people on Facebook.
 Below we pulled everyone in San Diego that likes anything related to Irish music, Riverdance, AND that also likes to drink beer and Scotch Whisky.

 Facebook Ad Tactic #3: Reward Your Existing Customers With Retargeting Ads

 - Retargeting customers with emails: Do you collect email or phone number information from your customers?
 For example, if you provide free wifi for guests (here’s a mega-valuable related post on how Facebook wifi can provide free local exposure for your restaurant overnight), often they have to enter their email to get access.
-Well, you can take that email list and load it into Facebook and have Facebook match those emails to profiles – now you have a Custom Audience inside Facebook of past customers you can run ads towards.
+Well, you can take that email list and load it on Facebook and have Facebook match those emails to profiles – now you have a Custom Audience inside Facebook of past customers you can run ads towards.

 - Website visitors: anyone that has visited your restaurant website can also be retargeted.
 Facebook allows you to create a retargeting list of anyone that visits your website.
 This is another good way to reach past customers.